aiveeKeiSoriano/aiveeKeiSoriano/README.md

 ![](./images/movies_list.png)

-This is a website to browse and search popular movies and view posters and trailer videos Implemented search using a 3rd Party REST API and used routing and pagination to load 20 movies at a time.
+This is a website to browse and search popular movies and view posters and trailer videos.
+Implemented search using a 3rd Party REST API and used routing and pagination to load 20 movies at a time.

 You can look at the website [here](blissful-mcclintock-111199.netlify.app).